-Cognitive behavioral therapy (CBT) is a therapeutic technique we use at The Refuge to help you understand the ways in which your negative thinking impacts your behavior.
+Cognitive behavioral therapy (CBT) is a therapeutic technique we use at our addiction treatment cener to help you understand the ways in which your negative thinking impacts your behavior.
 You’ll work with a therapist to uncover negative thought patterns and correct them with more appropriate ways of viewing the world.
 This should, in turn, help you to best understand the ways in which your thoughts are influencing your behaviors.

-Group therapy is an important process here at The Refuge.
-Through group therapy you will be able to work with individuals who are struggling with similar addictions.
+Group therapy is an important process here at our residential prescritption drug addiction rehab.
+Through group therapy, you will be able to work with individuals who are struggling with similar addictions.
 We offer process-based and psycho-educational groups.

-Family therapy: Addiction is a disease that affects the whole family, and we make sure that the whole family is involved in the entire treatment process.
-We offer family sessions to our patients and their loved ones to help mend broken bonds, reestablish relationships, and discuss the ways in which addiction has affected the family dynamic.
+Family therapy: Addiction is a disease that affects the whole family, and we make sure that the whole family is involved in the entire prescription drug addiction treatment process.
+We offer family sessions to our clients and their loved ones to help mend broken bonds, reestablish relationships, and discuss the ways in which addiction has affected the family dynamic.

-The Refuge offers a variety of experiential methods to compliment traditional therapies.
+Our prescription drug addiction treatment center offers a variety of experiential methods to complement traditional therapies.
 These experiential methods may include the following: